arix-dev/ObRadioPlayer/README.md

 ## OBRadioPlayer
-Simple Radio Payer built using Qt originally for Openbox
+Simple Radio Payer built using Python and Qt originally for Openbox